DistributedTeam/Cassandra/README.md

 The `gradlew` script assumes by default that Cassandra runs on IP address `192.168.48.229`, the address of experiment node of team CS4224C.

-To change default IP address, change `cassandra.ip` in both files `client/project.properties.
+To change default IP address, change `cassandra.ip` in file `client/project.properties`.

 If more than one node is involved, the IP address could be from any one of the nodes.

+To change consistency level of Cassandra, change `query.consistency.level` in file `client/project.properties` to `ONE`, `QUORUM` and `ALL`.
+This change applies to all queries.

 Run command `gradlew client:run -q` at project root.